Rockies vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- The Blue Jays will hand the ball to Hyun-Jin Ryu (3-1) for his sixth start of the season.
+- The Blue Jays will send Yusei Kikuchi (9-4) to the mound for his 27th start this season.

-- None of Ryu's five starts this season have met the criteria for a quality start.
+- He has earned a quality start nine times in 26 starts this season.

-- Ryu has three starts in a row of five innings or more.
+- Kikuchi has started 26 games this season, and he's lasted five or more innings 18 times.
+He averages 5.3 innings per appearance.

-- He has three appearances with no earned runs allowed in five chances this season.
+- He has finished four appearances without allowing an earned run in 26 chances this season.

 |Opponent